 Sonoma County, California, isn't all about the wine.
 Take a break from the wineries to spend some time in downtown Santa Rosa, the county seat.
 The downtown area offers movie, art, a central plaza for relaxing and people-watching, a wide variety of bars and restaurants, mall shopping and boutiques, and a passenger train that takes you north to the Sonoma County Airport and south to Petaluma and Marin County.

 Downtown Main Street

-When locals say, "downtown," they are usually referring to the eastern section of the city.
-Courthouse Square at Mendocino Avenue between 3rd and 4th Streets is Santa Rosa's downtown center.
+When locals say "downtown," they are usually referring to the eastern section of the city.
+Courthouse Square at Mendocino Ave. between 3rd and 4th Streets is Santa Rosa's downtown center.
 This large, open-space plaza was renovated in 2017 with a grassy area, trees, and benches.
 It is the site of a farmers market and special events.